 - Place everything into the bowl of a food processor except the blueberries.

-- Grind until smooth and uniform, stopping to scrape down the sides if needed.
+- Grind until smooth and uniform.

 - Remove the blade of the food processor and stir in the blueberries.